Plenary Speakers

 In recent years, immense efforts in the flexible electronics field have led to unprecedented progress and to devices of ever increasing performance.
 Despite these advances, new opportunities are sought in order to widen the applications of organic-based technologies and expand their functionalities and features.

-• E Ink Displays for Ultra-low Power Smart and Green Switching Surfaces
+• Electrophoretic Display Technology for Ultra-low Power Smart and Green Switching Surfaces